eamars/ercf_driver/README.md

 auto_home_selector: True                                   # Automatically home the selector if not homed previously when a selector move is requested.
 tip_forming_gcode_before_calibration: None                 # The tip forming gcode to run before running the calibration routine (_ERCF_CALIBRATE_COMPONENT_LENGTH).
 slip_detection_ratio_threshold: 3                          # If the actual move distance is less than [1/threshold * requested_distance] then the code will consider it slip
+servo_down_turn_off: False                                 # Select whether to turn off the servo motor while the arm is in place
 ```